WaluigiSpagett/auto-annotated-portfolio/content/pages/info.md

       actions:
         justifyContent: flex-start
     type: HeroSection
-    media:
-      type: ImageBlock
-      url: /images/IMG-20240618-WA0005~8.jpg
-      altText: Will and the Dji Mini 4 pro
-      caption: Caption of the image
-      elementId: ''
     title: 'I''m Will, '
     subtitle: >-
       I'm interested in Drones and Photography, curently doing marketing photos